 With 4 million DLC packs sold — and the first expansion pack selling over 500,000 copies — you don’t seem like you’re stopping anytime soon, announcing yet another one in development.
 How important do you think DLC support is for games?

-DLC is extremely important – first of all it’s all about giving the gamers the kind of content they want.
+DLC is extremely important – first of all it’s all about giving the gamers the kind of content they want, so that they can play with Find ud af mere.
 Instead of us spending an extra year of development trying to guess what players want we’re happy with releasing a smaller game and then listening closely to what players want and then give them exactly that.
 Secondly it’s a great way to expand the financial success of the – which in turn allows us to make even more Magicka.

 Did you plan for all the extra content during development?